-Miami Architectural License Defense Attorneys
+Miami Architectural License Defense Lawyer

-When you are working as a professional architect and learn you are facing a disciplinary charge from the Florida Department of Business and Professional Regulation (DBPR), it’s important to have an experienced Miami architect license defense attorney on your side.
+When you are working as a professional architect and learn you are facing a disciplinary charge from the Florida Department of Business and Professional Regulation (DBPR), it’s important to have an experienced Miami architect license defense lawyer on your side.
 The DBPR Board of Architecture and Interior Design is responsible for activities related to the licensing and regulation of architects and interior designers.

 The Board of Architecture and Interior Design actually regulates more than just individual architects and interior designers.
 In fact, it’s responsible for licensing and regulating architects, interior designers, threshold inspectors, architecture businesses, and interior design businesses.
 If you have been implicated in a disciplinary matter involving the DBPR Board of Architecture and Design, you don’t want to risk losing your license or tarnishing your professional name.
-At Ratzan & Faccidomo, LLC, our Florida professional license defense attorneys have years of experience representing professionals before the DBPR.
+At Ratzan & Faccidomo, LLC, our Florida professional license defense lawyers have years of experience representing professionals before the DBPR.
 Don’t allow a potential disciplinary action to hurt your professional reputation.